 This table is really pretty quick to cut and assemble.
 It’s essentially 9 pieces; 4 legs, 4 rails, and a top.
 Then you have the option of adding 1 or 2 longer sides, if you want to hide more of the machines.
 You can see how I added the optional extra side pieces to the bench side of my table.

 This table hides the huge gap behind our machines made by the dryer vent pipe.
 That gap drove me crazy for months after we moved in.
 And you know stuff would fall back there all. the. time.
 Ugh!

+FREE Printable Plans for this table can be found at the end of the tutorial.
 Let’s get this easy Over Washer and Dryer DIY Laundry Table build started!